 You may also view information about our program on the APPIC website: http://www.appic.org

 Commitment to Diversity

 USC Non-Discrimination Policy

 The Non-Discrimination policy, in part, reads, “The University of Southern California is an equal opportunity employer and educator.
-Proudly pluralistic and firmly committed to providing equal opportunity for outstanding men and women of every race, creed and background, the University of Southern California strives to build a community in which each person respects the rights of other people to be proud of who and what they are, to live, work and learn in peace and dignity, and to have an equal opportunity to realize their full potential as individuals and members of society.
-To this end, the university places great emphasis on those values and virtues that bind us together as human beings and members of the Trojan Family.
-The university enthusiastically supports this policy in its entirety, and expects that every person associated with the university will give continuing support to its implementation.”
+Proudly pluralistic and firmly committed to providing equal opportunity for outstanding men and women of every race, creed and background, the University of Southern California strives to build a community in which each person respects the rights of other people to be proud of who and what they are, to live, work and learn in peace and dignity, and to have an equal opportunity to realize their full potential as individuals and members of society.”

 Student Disclosure of Personal Information